-As a vegan you are probably very familiar with flaxseeds.
+As a vegan, you are probably very familiar with flaxseeds.
 Linen is a textile that is made from the reed of the flaxplant.
-It has been manufactured traditionally in Europe and Japan for several thousand years, and is a very sustainable option.
+It has been manufactured traditionally in Europe and Japan for several thousand years and is a very sustainable option.
 However Chinese linen uses conventional fertilisers and has increased impact, so look for good quality European or Japanese linens for your most sustainable options.
-These options are also much higher quality, which is important when you are creating your sustainable wardrobe.
+These options are also much higher quality, which is essential when you are creating your sustainable wardrobe.

 5. Soysilk and Peace Silk